monsoonmaelstrom/book2/book2.md

 “Something about Liam?”
 I ask, pausing long enough to see if I get a reaction.
 “No. Not Liam.
 Something about Peter?”
 Still nothing.
 “Probably not Alex.
 Have you figured out something about my mother?”
 I wait half a second, but there’s no reaction.
 “How would you have, though?
 Same with Iverson.
 So not either of them.
 Amelia?”
 Still nothing.
 “No. Henry?
 Nope.
 Gavin?
 Gavin’s practically an open book.
 If it was about you, you wouldn’t have reacted.
 Hell, you wouldn’t have even thought it,” I mutter.

 “Davy?
 No, that doesn’t make any sense either.
 Davy’s a steel trap.
-Process of elimination says that only leaves me,” I say, remembering the way he was staring at me when I woke up earlier.
+Process of elimination says that only leaves me,” I state, remembering the way he was staring at me when I woke up earlier.

 I think he momentarily misses a breath.